oviniciusfeitosa/study-laravel/OnlyAPI/AuthRole/README.md

-# Laravel - Only API - Simple Auth
+# Laravel - Only API - AuthRole

 ## Technologies